dragonjt2/Lizard/README.md

 - **Per-Guild Configuration**: Each server configures its own TEMP/AFK channels using `*setup`
 - **Auto-Mover**: Automatically moves users from a TEMP channel to AFK channel (configured per-guild)
 - **Manual Control**: Commands to manually trigger bot actions
-- **Kidnap Feature**: Drag users to AFK channel with audio playback
+- **Kidnap Feature**: D20 dice roll system to attempt kidnapping users (with immunity and delayed kidnaps)
 - **Statistics Tracking**: Track visits and kidnaps per user, with top 3 leaderboard
 - **Interactive Responses**: Lizard-themed responses to @mentions and random emoji reactions
 - **Lizard Facts**: 100+ educational facts about lizards